It's every employer's responsibility to keep their staff, clients and customers safe.

 That’s why, as part of our unlimited, fixed-fee service, you have access to a named Health & Safety Consultant who will:

-- Act as your legally-required competent person to ensure you meet the requirements of health and safety law and are prepared for HSE inspections;
+- Act as one of your legally-required competent persons to ensure you meet the requirements of health and safety law and are prepared for HSE inspections;

 - Complete an up-to-date General Risk Assessment with you and advise on necessary actions;